quanghuy0497/quanghuy0497/README.md

 My name is Quang-Huy Nguyen (my first name is Huy).
 I am deeply interested in Machine Learning/Artificial Intelligence and Computer Vision-driven research, with a special interest in **Few-shot Learning/Meta Learning**, **Domain Adaptation** (continual learning, out-of-distribution detection, etc.), and **Black-box Optimization** (Bayesian Optimization).
 In particular, I am aiming to develop deep learning models that can be generalized effectively with minimal training data and human supervision for vision tasks, toward a _lifelong and open-world machine learning system_

-I am aiming to pursue Ph.D. program in Computer Science starting in Fall 2024 on ML/DL or Computer Vision.
+I am a first year Computer Science Ph.D. student at the Ohio State University!

 You can look on my [**personal webpage**](https://quanghuy0497.github.io/) for my academic experience, previous projects, latest publications, and research blogs.